-- If the refrigerator has been out of use for an extended period, make sure all air vents are free from obstructions before starting up.
-Also, check connections for gas leaks, using soapy water. - Never cover or partially cover the air vents with cardboard or anything else. - Remember to level the vehicle when stopping for more than about an hour otherwise the cooling unit could be permanently damaged due to overheating if it is left on.
+- If the refrigerator has been out of use for an extended period, make sure all air vents are free from obstructions for and gas leaks using soapy water.
+See item 9. - Never cover or partially cover the air vents with cardboard or anything else. - Remember to level the vehicle when stopping for more than about an hour otherwise the cooling unit could be permanently damaged due to overheating if it is left on.